 - The tenant is not permitted to enter into any negotiations directly with the landlord, all such communications must be handled by us

-- Once an offer has been accepted ‘subject to references’, the tenant agrees to pay the reference/agency fees within 2 days and then to provide the relevant reference information within three days of the reference form being received
+- Once an offer has been accepted ‘subject to references’, the tenant agrees to provide the relevant reference information within two days of the reference form being received

-- It is the tenants responsibility to inform us if they have not received the reference form within 24 hours of paying the reference/agency fees
+- It is the tenant’s responsibility to inform us if they have not received the reference form within 24 hours of their offer confirmation

-- Once the reference form has been submitted, the tenants agree to answer any questions or requests for further information from the reference agency within 2 days of the request
+- Once the reference form has been submitted, the tenants agree to answer any questions or requests for further information from ourselves or the reference agency within 24 hours of the request

 - Any dispute that arises between a landlord and tenant who have used our service will be resolved solely by the landlord and tenant.
 We are not responsible and shall have no liability for any disagreements or disputes that may arise throughout a tenancy term